 For details, see the Computer Rental page.

 There are several Independent Department-run Computer Labs across campus.
 The labs are open for student use.
-Lab assistants are available to answer software questions on the Microsoft Office Suite, Adobe Creative Suite, and more.
+Lab assistants are available to answer software questions on the Microsoft Office Suite, Adobe Creative Cloud, and more.
 Lab computers include the Microsoft Office 2007 suite as well as other software, printing capabilities, CD/DVD drives, and USB drive ports.

 For details, see the Campus Computer Lab Contact Information page.

 Printing is found in all Open Access Computer Labs as well as various locations across campus.
 Students can send documents from their laptop or home computer through the Internet to campus printers.
 Simply download the BYU print driver from Software Distribution.
 After clicking print, enter your Net ID when prompted.
 Go to any printing location on campus, swipe your Cougar Cash card, and the job will print.